Kansattica/FediMail/README.md

 It's pretty bare-bones right now, but I'm working on it.

-The email subject will be the CW.
+The email subject become the post's content warning.
 The email body will be the body.
 Emails with no subject will be posted CW-less.
+FediMail will always use your default post privacy.
 Attachments are planned.
 It's 1 AM as I write this and I gotta head to bed.

 If you do run this, be aware that: